PPadgett/mcp-devsecops-pipeline/CI_CD_PIPELINES.md

-Great!
-I’ll create a full structured guide in Markdown format, including Mermaid diagrams, detailed stage explanations, and practical code examples.
-I’ll also include best practices and decision trees to help users choose the right CI/CD path based on their project.

-I'll get started and let you know when it’s ready to review.

 # CI/CD Pipeline Stages for Scripting, Compiled, and Interpreted Languages

 Continuous Integration and Continuous Delivery/Deployment (CI/CD) pipelines are automated workflows that build, test, and deploy code changes rapidly and consistently ([CI/CD Pipelines Explained: Everything You Need to Know](https://www.techtarget.com/searchsoftwarequality/CI-CD-pipelines-explained-Everything-you-need-to-know#:~:text=What%20are%20the%20stages%20of,a%20CI%2FCD%20pipeline)).
 However, the exact stages in a CI/CD pipeline can vary depending on the type of code being developed.
 This guide breaks down **CI/CD pipeline stages** for three major categories of programming projects: